Authored by the expert who managed and guided the team behind the Burma (Myanmar) Property Pack

 Is resale liquidity strong enough in Myanmar as of 2026?

-As of early 2026, resale liquidity in Myanmar is selective, meaning standardized condos and apartments in prime Yangon townships from reputable developers with clear documentation sell within reasonable timeframes, while unique landed homes, villas, and properties with paperwork questions face much longer selling periods.
+As of early 2026, resale liquidity in Myanmar is selective rather than broadly strong, meaning that standardized condos and apartments from reputable developers in prime Yangon townships can still find buyers within a reasonable timeframe, while unique landed homes or properties with unclear documentation can take many months or even over a year to sell.

 Is selling time getting longer in Myanmar as of 2026?